materialsproject/mapidoc/docs/full_formula/README.md

-A dict of the full (unnormalized) formula of the unit cell.
-E.g., {"Li": 4, "O": 2}.
+A string of the full explicit formula for the unit cell, e.g., "Lu2Al4"